 Please note that not all applications are required to be publicly notified and properly made submissions can only be received for impact assessable applications.
 In order for a submission to be considered ‘properly made’, it must:

-- Be in writing and signed by each person who made the submission
+- be signed by each person who made the submission; and

-- State the grounds of the submission and the facts and circumstances relied on in support of the grounds.
+- states its grounds, and the facts and circumstances relied on to support the grounds;

 Submissions can be forwarded to Fraser Coast Regional Council by one of the following means: